It’s a little harder to convince teenagers to practice their instruments. Try these tricks and motivate them to play more!

 This has proven to be magical.
 Yes, sometimes teachers assign music that isn’t very fun and they still have to practice it.
 But if you as a parent can find some fun music for them to learn, too, they will be more motivated to practice all of it.

-This is another reason why I have loved Fender Play—they have a huge library of fun songs for Bria to learn.
+This is another reason why I have loved Fender Play—they have a huge library of fun songs for my daughter to learn.
 She just has to get out her computer and look up the song she is hoping to learn and it will most likely be there since they have so many available.

 I have been amazed at the music she has been able to learn since starting the online lessons with Fender Play.
 It’s really fun to watch her progression and her familiar riffs as she works on them.
 I love that it doesn’t matter the skill level, either.
 Each kid can learn the songs they want to because they are broken down to their most basic level.
 The song-based curriculum is motivating to teenagers because they are learning the songs they already listen to, know, and love.
 Plus, they can customize their lessons to exactly the music that they want to play.
 Fender really understands the power of playing music you love.